vt5491/vrgal/README.md

 ### Motivation
 As a full-time professional software developer, and part-time amateur VR game programmer, one unfortunate fact of life I realized upon writing my first _real_ game is that _good enough_, is not _good enough_.
 This is not necessarily true for "standard" apps where _good enough_ can be, well, _good enough_.
 This is because a standard app has some utility even if it's not perfect, esp. if you're the only game in town.

 But games are different.
 Games are optional.
 No one "has to" play your game.
 They have to want to.
 And people only have a limited time to play games.
-And since there's plenty of competition (let's face it, every programmer and their brother wants to be a games programmer ), why should anyone play your stupid, non-polished, half-implemented game?
+And since there's plenty of competition (let's face it, every programmer and their brother wants to be a games programmer ), why should anyone play your stupid, non-polished, half-baked game?
 In short, the bar for acceptable in games in much higher than your standard workaday apps.

 As a pure code-based programmer, probably the two best way to improve your game (literally and metaphorically) are by hiring a graphics artists (or learing yourself) to come up with more realistic meshes and other scene artifacts using a modeling tool such as Blender.
 The other is to exploit some more advanced features of your graphics library, such as lighting and shaders.
 As a means toward this latter end, a good way to learn about the asthetics (rather than just the mechanics) of three.js is to browse and _study_ the three.js examples library.